 This Oklahoma Medicaid waiver is designed to help frail elders remain living in their homes instead of in a nursing home environment.
 The ADvantage Program does so by providing a variety of long term care services such as personal care and assistance, home modifications for increased safety and access and adult day care.

 Participants in the program have the option to let the state manage the care services they receive or self-directing their own care.
 Self-direction, also referred to as participant direction or Cash and Counseling, is through the associated program; Consumer-Directed Personal Assistance Services & Supports (CD-PASS).
 Under the CD-PASS program, participants are free to choose their own personal care providers.
 Family members, with some exceptions, are eligible to be hired and paid to provide personal care services to the participant.
-Readers should be aware the CD-PASS option is being rolled out by county and might not yet be available statewide.
+Readers should be aware the CD-PASS option is being rolled out by county and is not yet be available statewide.
 Current counties can be seen here.

 Age, functional ability, income and assets are all qualifying criteria for the ADvantage Program.
 Age and functional ability are related.
 Persons 21 and over are eligible if they are designated as disabled by the Social Security Administration.
 Persons 65 and over do not require full disability; instead they must have a need for the level of care provided in nursing homes.

 The ADvantage Waiver is a SoonerCare program managed by the Oklahoma Department of Human Services.
 While available throughout Oklahoma, waiting lists may exist.
 To apply, contact your local Human Services Office or call 1-800-435-4711.
 More information is available here.